 If your application for employment is unsuccessful, the Council will hold your data on file for 6 to 12 months after the end of the relevant recruitment process.
 At the end of that period, your data is either deleted or destroyed.

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personnel file and retained during your employment.
 The periods for which your data will be held will be provided to you in a new privacy notice.
-Further detail on this can be accessed in the Employee Information Policy.
+Further detail on this can be accessed in Employee Privacy Notice Guidance.

 Your rights